coderdj/kodiaq/_sources/installation.txt

 You will need g++, make, and autotools.
 Additionally you need the ncurses library for the display.
 On Ubuntu these can be installed by::

-  sudo apt-get install build-essential automake autoconf libtool libncurses5-dev
+  sudo apt-get install build-essential automake autoconf libtool libncurses5-dev libsnappy-dev

 If you want to write data as well as reading is (generally the point of a DAQ) you will need some output method installed.
 Currently kodiaq supports writing to either a mongodb